Nepal: Economy

 Nepal is one of the least developed countries, which ranks 165th in the world (Note: October 2019, IMF update, excludes Somalia and Syria.) in nominal GDP per capita and 162nd (Note: October 2019, IMF update; excludes Somalia, Syria, and Venezuela.) in GDP per capita at PPP.
 Nepal's gross domestic product (GDP) for 2019 was $34.186 billion.
 Nepal has consistently been ranked as one of the poorest countries in the world.
 Nepal has been a member of WTO since 23 April 2004.

 The 16.8-million-worker Nepali labour force is the 37th largest in the world.
 The primary sector makes up 27.59% of GDP, the secondary sector 14.6%, and the tertiary sector 57.81%.
-Nepal's foreign exchange remittances of US$8.1 billion in 2018, the 19th largest in the world and constituting 28.0% of GDP, were contributed to its economy by millions of workers primarily in India, the Middle East and East Asia, almost all of them unskilled labourers.
+Nepal's foreign exchange remittances of US$8.1 billion in 2018, the 19th largest in the world and constituting 28.0% of GDP, were contributed to its economy by hundreds of thousands of workers primarily in Malaysia and the Middle East, almost all of them unskilled labourers.
 Major agricultural products include cereals (barley, maize, millet, paddy and wheat), oilseed, potato, pulses, sugarcane, jute, tobacco, milk and water buffalo meat.
 Major industries include tourism, carpets, textiles, cigarettes, cement, brick, as well as small rice, jute, sugar and oilseed mills.
 Nepal's international trade greatly expanded in 1951 with the establishment of democracy; liberalisation began in 1985 and picked up pace after 1990.
 By the fiscal year 2016/17, Nepal's foreign trade amounted Rs 1.06 trillion, a twenty-three folds increase from Rs 45.6 billion in 1990/91.
 More than 60% of Nepal's trade is with India.
 Major exports include readymade garment, carpet, pulses, handicrafts, leather, medicinal herbs, and paper products, which account for 90% of the total.
 Major imports include various finished and semi-finished goods, raw materials, machinery and equipment, chemical fertilisers, electrical and electronic devices, petroleum products, gold, and readymade garments.
 Inflation was at 4.5% in 2019.
 Foreign exchange reserves were at US$9.5 billion in July 2019, equivalent to 7.8 months of imports.